Practice Areas

 Regulatory & Clinical Contracts

 Clinical investigations, post-market clinical follow-up, and regulatory submission work all generate contractual obligations that track the device lifecycle.
-Each agreement (with notified bodies, clinical sites, or CROs) must support both the regulatory submission strategy and the broader commercial development timeline.
+Each agreement (with notified bodies, clinical sites, or CROs) must track both the conformity-assessment pathway and the device's commercial rollout.

 - Clinical investigation agreements